 You will normally be required to be working as a chaplain or similar, in a paid or voluntary capacity and demonstrate some knowledge and understanding of chaplaincy with young people.
 You will also need a good first degree.

 Months of entry

-In your role as a Chaplain it is essential to develop one’s skills and understanding to provide high quality pastoral and spiritual care in the setting in which you work.
-This part-time, multi-disciplinary, work-based course is primarily aimed at those working (paid or voluntary) across the diverse range of Chaplaincy contexts including, schools, hospitals, universities, prisons, military and the growing area of urban and workplace chaplaincy.
+In your role as a Chaplain it is essential to develop your skills and understanding to provide high quality pastoral and spiritual care in the setting in which you work.
+This part time, multi-disciplinary, work-based course is primarily aimed at those working (paid or voluntary) across the diverse range of Chaplaincy contexts, including, schools, hospitals, universities, prisons, military and the growing area of urban and workplace chaplaincy.

 Newman University offers a professional development qualification for those wishing to gain further grounding in both the theological and pastoral aspects of their Chaplaincy role.
-The Chaplaincy certificate aims to develop your skills and experience as a reflective practitioner through a series of three modules:
+The Chaplaincy certificate aims to develop your skills and experience as a reflective practitioner through our series of three modules.

 Fees and funding

 For the most up-to-date course information please visit the course page on the Newman University website.